 Two additional taxation factors for non-registered annuities:

-• You can elect to receive income as prescribed or non-prescribed annuity payments, which impacts how the taxable amount is calculated annually.
+- You can elect to receive income as prescribed or non-prescribed annuity payments, which impacts how the taxable amount is calculated annually.

-• Annuity earnings grow tax-deferred until payments commence.
+- Annuity earnings grow tax-deferred until payments commence.
 Once income starts, the taxable portion becomes fully subject to income tax based on your bracket.

-How Do You Buy Annuities in Canada?
+How Do You Buy An Annuity in Canada?

 If an annuity aligns with your retirement goals and income needs, here are seven tips you should consider for purchasing an annuity in Canada: